US carries out retaliatory strikes on Iranian-linked militia targets in Iraq and Syria | KRDO

 The strikes also come amid negotiations over a framework for a hostage release deal and potential ceasefire between Israel and Hamas.
 An official told CNN this week that a broad framework of a deal was agreed to by negotiators, but that the “details are going to be very difficult” to work out.

-CNN’s MJ Lee, Mohammed Tawfeeq, Mitchell McCluskey and Aileen Graef contributed reporting.
+CNN’s MJ Lee, Mohammed Tawfeeq, Mitchell McCluskey, Aileen Graef and Kareem El Damanhoury contributed reporting.

 This story has been updated with additional developments.